codingPillar/Chip8_emulator/readme.md

 USAGE:

-1- For now, the pong-game is preloaded, but other games are soon to be added.
+1- For now, the pong-game is preloaded, but other games are soon to be added (click on keypad buttons 1 and 4 respectively for up and down arrow).

 2- use can use the keypad on the left of the main display to click on buttons